Donovan Isom

 Donovan Matthew Isom (pronounced ice-um) (born October 23, 1994) is an American professional football player for the New Yorker Lions in the German Football League.
 Previous stations included the Berlin Thunder in the European League of Football, the Berlin Rebels in the GFL, the Saint-Ouen-l'Aumône Cougars in France as well as the University of Utah, Southeastern Louisiana University and Texas Wesleyan University in college football.

 Youth and early years

 Isom began playing football for the Destrehan High School under head coach Stephen Robichaux where he received All-State, All-Metro, District 7-5A Offensive MVP honors and Greater New Orleans Amateur Athlete of the month in September as senior.
-In his last year, he threw for 2,600 yards and 33 touchdown with just two interceptions.
+In his last year, he threw for 2,600 yards and 33 touchdowns with just two interceptions.
 He also showed strong runnings skills, with 82 rushing attempts for 530 yards (6.6 average) and nine touchdowns.

 He also lettered in Basketball at DHS.